ForrestSutton/airqualityChatbot/README.md

 5. create a google scheduler that calls the http address when you need it called
 6. invite your chat users into your new space
 7. profits

+#next steps
+1. I would like to add a database to store key air quaility measures
+2. I would like to allow chat users to ask simple questions of the bot about air quality and possible weather \